single-spa/single-spa.js.org/website/versioned_docs/version-5.x/testing/e2e.md

 :::

 End to End (E2E) testing a single-spa [application](/docs/module-types#applications), [parcel](/docs/module-types#parcels), or [utility](/docs/module-types/#utilities) is very similar to E2E testing in other architectures.
-Because you are testing in the browser you can even use tools like [import-map-overrides](https://github.com/joeldenning/import-map-overrides) to run your tests in a production or production like environment with an override _before_ deloying to that environment.
+Because you are testing in the browser you can even use tools like [import-map-overrides](https://github.com/joeldenning/import-map-overrides) to run your tests in a production or production like environment with an override _before_ deploying to that environment.

 In general we suggest only using E2E tests to test integration points between microfrontends and core functionality following principles of either the [testing pryamid](https://www.browserstack.com/guide/testing-pyramid-for-test-automation) or the [testing trophy](https://kentcdodds.com/blog/write-tests).

 ## Testing Options

-In single spa there are more ways to test your code in a browser using tools like [cypress](https://www.cypress.io/).
-Two common approachs are to test individual applications by using 'standalone' mode and testing everything together, both provide value in different ways.
+In single-spa, there are more ways to test your code in a browser using tools like [cypress](https://www.cypress.io/).
+Two common approaches are to test individual applications by using standalone mode and testing everything together, both provide value in different ways.

 ### "E2E" testing with "standalone" mode

-While not perfect "standalone" mode offers a way to run individual single-spa applications, it can also be used to test a single-spa application.
-There are several limitations to take into account though, if the microfrontend relies upon configuration or initialization happening in your single-spa `root-config` you cannot test those areas in standalone mode without mocking.
+While not perfect standalone mode offers a way to run individual single-spa applications and can be used to test a single-spa application.
+If the microfrontend relies upon configuration or initialization happening in your single-spa `root-config` you cannot test those areas in standalone mode without mocking.
 Standalone mode works by creating a custom single-spa root-config on the fly that will just render the one application, so the code is the same as if it were running in production but the configuration is different.

 ### Testing everything together